Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries

 1. Why is this mutation alarming?

 Preliminary analyses suggest it is 56% to 70% more transmissible than other circulating SARS-CoV-2 strains and contributing to a spike in cases in the U.K. Dubbed the “B.1.1.7 lineage,” the strain has acquired 17 mutations compared to its most recent ancestor -- a faster rate of change than scientists typically observe.
 Some of those are in key areas involved in the virus’s ability to infect cells.
 Researchers have found no evidence that the mutation causes more severe illness.
-But a team of scientists concluded in an analysis released by the London School of Hygiene and Tropical Medicine that without new control measures in the U.K., the increase in transmissibility would likely lead to more hospitalizations and deaths in 2021 than in 2020.
+A report by Imperial College London researchers released on Dec.
+31 found “a small but statistically significant” indication that this particular mutation affects younger people -- those under 20 -- more than other variants do, though the reason for that could be circumstantial.
+A team of scientists concluded in an analysis released by the London School of Hygiene and Tropical Medicine that without new control measures in the U.K., the increase in transmissibility would likely lead to more hospitalizations and deaths in 2021 than in 2020.

 2. What’s known about when it emerged?